-Kath lives in Kensington, California with her husband Erik Johnson, daughter Sushma Antonia, and their beloved animals Nabu and Gracie.
-When Kath is not working for her clients you can find her on the hiking trail or the campaign trail depending on the season.
+Kath lives in Kensington, California with her husband, Erik Johnson, daughter Sushma Antonia, and their beloved animals Nabu and Gracie.
+When Kath is not working for her clients you can find her on the hiking trail or on the campaign trail depending on the season.

 Erik Johnson is the founder of Madera Group Media.
 He is an award-winning Multi-Media Producer of video, interactive technologies, website design, and integrated communications.
 He has been recognized by AV Multimedia Producer’s Magazine as one of the top 100 video producers in the U.S.

 Erik has over 20 years experience in both client and agency environments.
 He has produced and managed multi-media projects for companies including Adobe, Canon, Columbia Tristar, Nikon, Sony Computer Entertainment, Palm, Japan Airlines, Nvidia, Mandalay Resort Group, McCann Erickson and Wired Magazine, and nonprofits such as the World Expo 2008 in Zaragoza Spain and the Clinton Foundation.

 Jill Freeman is a philanthropic consultant with twenty years of experience driving positive social impact.
 She is a skilled strategist, project designer, idea generator, speaker, fundraiser and facilitator who brings clarity to complex projects and communication efforts.